javiersegovia/gingga/docs/ideation/migrate-serverFn-to-trpc.md

 The following steps should be repeated for _each_ feature listed above.
 We will use the `agent` feature as a concrete example.

+**Important Rules for Migration:**

+- **No Extra Comments:** Do not add comments to the code beyond what is necessary for understanding complex logic.
+Avoid obvious comments.
+- **Preserve Schemas:** When moving schema files (`.schema.ts`), do **not** remove or modify existing fields.
+Migrate the schemas as they are.
+Only remove entire schemas if they are purely for UI/form logic and not used by any API endpoint.
+- **No New Queries/Mutations:** Only create tRPC procedures and corresponding client hooks for the existing server functions (`createServerFn`) found in the original `.api.ts` file.
+Do not introduce new queries or mutations that didn't have a server function counterpart.

 **Feature Example: `agent`**

 **1. Analyze Source Files (`apps/web/src/features/agent`):**